josephrexme/josephrex.me/content/post/2017-08-08-the-power-of-reduced-browser-tabs.md

 As shown in the figure I have groups for my bookmarks and while any browser can do this, I love the aesthetic with Safari.
 There are however some content that wouldn't go in those bookmarks because my brain works fine to an extent.
 An example is this [article about JavaScript delete][8] I was recently reading.
 Everything in its title makes it rememberable enough for me if I ever need to reference it.
 A simple web search would get me to it.
 I also found a really interesting post on imgur recently and I could have it bookmarked to imgur by adding it to my capacious favorites.
 There are other systems like this that have built-in bookmarks even if they don't call it that.

-By using these techniques you can unclutter your primary bookmarks and have it keep the things that matter most.
+By using these techniques you can declutter your primary bookmarks and have it keep the things that matter most.
 Those you'd always remember to go back to if you have to.

 ### The power of saying NO
 Saying **NO** this time [not to humans][3] but to articles.
 Evaluate an article and determine if it's worth your reading time.
 Skim for information if all you need is a bit of information from it and close it. <span class="highlight">Maybe this article also wasn't worth your time and you just wasted minutes of your life reading it</span> and maybe not.
 You're not mandated to read everything you open or see, so have some discipline around that and you'd have a happier browser life.